lalityenni/Azure-Data-Platform-Project/README.md

 # Azure Data Platform - Portfolio

 Plan-only CI with OIDC.
-No apply.
+No apply...